geoffrich/geoffrich.net/src/posts/react-boop-svelte.md

 Of course not!
 Despite the framework, it's just JavaScript and CSS at the end of the day.
 In this post, I'll describe how I ported this React animation to Svelte.
 I recommend checking out Josh's tutorial for a more in-depth explanation of the effect, as this post will be focused on translating one framework to another.

 If you're viewing this on [my personal site](https://geoffrich.net), you can see an example of the Svelte component in action below.
 The animation triggers on both hover and click, to make the demo accessible for keyboard and mobile users.
+Shout out to [eleventy-plugin-embed-svelte](https://github.com/shalomscott/eleventy-plugin-embed-svelte) for making this super painless.

 {% embedSvelte 'boop/BoopDemo.svelte' %}